gcc-mirror/gcc/gcc/config/arm/arm.md

 ; IS_THUMB1 is set to 'yes' iff we are generating Thumb-1 code.
 (define_attr "is_thumb1" "no,yes" (const (symbol_ref "thumb1_code")))

+; We use this attribute to disable alternatives that can produce 32-bit ; instructions inside an IT-block in Thumb2 state.
+ARMv8 deprecates IT blocks ; that contain 32-bit instructions.
+(define_attr "enabled_for_depr_it" "no,yes" (const_string "yes"))

+; This attribute is used to disable a predicated alternative when we have ; arm_restrict_it.
+(define_attr "predicable_short_it" "no,yes" (const_string "yes"))

 ;; Operand number of an input operand that is shifted.
 Zero if the ;; given instruction does not shift one of its input operands.
 (define_attr "shift" "" (const_int 0))